 If you must miss a class please inform us of your absence with a phone call, e-mail, or in person to your instructor.

-Please note that the actual running class time is 5 minutes shorter than what is on the schedule.
+Please note that the actual running class time is 5-10 minutes shorter than what is on the schedule.
 A one hour class actually runs for 55 minutes, and 45 minute class for 40 and so forth.
-Occasionally classes run late – we apologize for this, there is a lot of material to cover.
+With no waiting room this year, please be ready to pick up your child after their class, due to tight capacity regulations right now with COVID-19 there will not be space at the studio for dancers to hang out.

 We expect students to be fully prepared for class and bring everything they may need for class into the studio with them.